A Judge-Aware Ranking Framework for Evaluating Large Language Models without Ground Truth: Experiments on LLM Ranking Benchmarks

 Each dataset provides comparison instances of the form (prompt, model$_A$, model$_B$) with two candidate responses.
 For MT-Bench and Chatbot Arena, we use the original conversations and paired responses.
 For UltraFeedback, we follow the dataset authors' filtering protocol (e.g., removing contaminated or duplicated items) to mitigate leakage.

-Each instance is evaluated by an automated judge LLM using a standardized prompt template (Appendix~E).
+Each instance is evaluated by an automated judge LLM using a standardized prompt template (Appendix~\ref{app:judges}).
 In the real datasets, the judge may declare a tie or no preference between the two models.
 We encode such outcomes as $y=0.5$ so that, when computing the aggregated response $\bar y_{ijk}$, a tie contributes equally to both sides.
+To verify that this choice does not drive our conclusions, we refit the model after removing tied comparisons; the resulting rankings and confidence intervals remain largely unchanged.
+Details are provided in Appendix~\ref{app:tie-robustness}.
 We use a diverse judge panel spanning multiple model families and sizes to induce realistic heterogeneity in judge reliability.
 Before fitting, we verify that the comparison graph is connected (via breadth-first search), ensuring all models are comparable through observed comparisons.
-We fit both the judge-aware model (estimating $\bs$ and $\bgamma$) and the standard unweighted BTL model (estimating $\bs$ with $\gamma_k\equiv 1$) using Algorithm~A.1.
+We fit both the judge-aware model (estimating $\bs$ and $\bgamma$) and the standard unweighted BTL model (estimating $\bs$ with $\gamma_k\equiv 1$) using Algorithm~\ref{alg:adam-mle}.